Hip-Hop (Lil Wayne and BigXthaPlug song)

 "Hip-Hop" is a song by American rappers Lil Wayne and BigXthaPlug featuring American rapper Jay Jones.
-It was released on June 6, 2025 from Wayne's fourteenth studio album Tha Carter VI.
-It was produced by Infamous, Einer Bankz, Synco, & Ben Billions.
+It was released on June 6, 2025, from Wayne's fourteenth studio album, Tha Carter VI.
+It was produced by Infamous, Einer Bankz, Synco, and Ben Billions.

 Critical reception

 Robin Murray of Clash considered "Hip-Hop" among the best songs from Tha Carter VI and wrote that it "stand[s] up with his finest work".
 Mosi Reeves of Rolling Stone remarked "It's fun to hear him chop up OG arcana while overdosing on basketball and football shout-outs.
 'Weed smoke got me chokin' like Reggie Miller, nigga,' he raps on 'Hip-Hop.'"
 Paul Attard of Slant Magazine regarded the song as one of the album's "high points", which he also described as "little more than reminders of the baseline competence that Wayne was once capable of" and "offer scant evidence that he's still evolving as an artist".